Organ Mountains–Desert Peaks National Monument

 The Organ Mountains–Desert Peaks National Monument is a United States national monument in the state of New Mexico, managed by the Bureau of Land Management as part of the National Landscape Conservation System.

 Description

 The 496,330 acre monument is located in the Mesilla Valley in southern New Mexico, surrounding the city of Las Cruces in Doña Ana County.
 The protected area includes several mountain ranges of the Chihuahuan Desert.
 The five identified as being within the national monument are the Robledo Mountains, Sierra de las Uvas, Doña Ana Mountains, Organ Mountains and Potrillo Mountains.
 The Prehistoric Trackways National Monument is nearby.

 The monument protects a large variety of geological, paleontological and archaeological resources.
+Organ Mountains–Desert Peaks protects many archaeological and cultural sites of interest.
+Before the Gadsden Purchase of 1853, this land included the border between Mexico and the United States.
+There are 243 known archaeological sites within the monument, including some of the earliest Native American settlements and petroglyphs known from three different tribes.
+The land also includes Shelter Cave and Conkling Cavern and the Aden Lava Flow Wilderness.
+Fossils of ground sloths have been found in the area.